harness/developer-hub/docs/platform/role-based-access-control/add-resource-groups.md

 It is important to follow the principle of least privilege (PoLP).
 This is a security principle that means users are granted the absolute minimum access/permissions necessary to complete their tasks and nothing more.

-While Harness includes some built-in roles and resource groups, to ensure least privilege, consider:
+While Harness includes some built-in roles and resource groups, to ensure the least privilege, consider:

 * Being selective in the way you apply roles and resource groups.
 * Creating your own roles and resource groups as needed for refined access control.